dipika-singhania/ICC-Semi-Supervised-TAS/README.md

 ### Data download and directory structure:

 The I3D features, ground-truth and test split files are similar used to [MSTCN++](https://github.com/yabufarha/ms-tcn).
 In the mstcn_data, download additional files, checkpoints and semi-supervised splits can be downloaded from [drive](https://drive.google.com/drive/folders/1ArYPctLZZKfjicEf5nl4LJrY9xxFc6wU?usp=sharing) .
+It also contains the checkpoints files for unsupervised pretraining, semi-supervised checkpoints.
 Specifically, this drive link contains all necessary data in required directory structure except breakfast I3D feature files which can be downloaded from MSTCN++ data directory.

 The data directory is arranged in following structure